Uncia-SaaS/.github/README.md

 ### Submission for Review

-- **Initiation**: Project Owners and Editors submit a project version for review.
+- **Initiation**: Application document Owners and Editors submit a application document version for review.
 - **Notifications**: Reviewers receive notifications in Uncia and via email.
 - **Process**: Reviewers assess, comment, and can approve or reject the version.

 ### Deployment Process

 - **Post-Approval**: If deployment is required (currently Azure only), upon approval:
-  - Deployment Team members receive notifications to access the project version's API endpoint.
+  - Deployment Team members receive notifications to access the application document version's API endpoint.
   - First-time recipients get an authentication token via email.
 - **Deployment**: The team deploys according to the provided JSON output.

 ### Linking to Azure Subscription

-- **Popup Prompt**: Appears to link the project version with an Azure subscription.
+- **Popup Prompt**: Appears to link the application document version with an Azure subscription.
 - **Requirements**:
   - **Tenant ID**
   - **Service Principal Credentials**